 Today we are more and more aware of how much the choice of the screed is important for the good performance of a radiant floor: a high conductivity and a low thickness produce high thermal yields.
 In addition, the efficiency of the building park has reduced the thermal requirements and has favored radiant systems with low thermal inertia, able to immediately go to full capacity and respond quickly to the inputs of the regulation.

 By virtue of these aspects, self-leveling screeds are gradually supplanting traditional ones.

-We see 5 good reasons to choose a self-leveling screed.
+Let's see 5 good reasons for choosing a self-leveling screed.

 1) It is perfect for renovations

 Self-leveling screeds are particularly suitable for renovations where the screed level is constrained by several previous fixed dimensions, such as the entrance door or the French windows towards terraces or balconies.

 A low thickness radiant system can also be installed directly on the existing floor, saving on the costs of demolition and disposal of the old floor.

 The drying of the self-leveling screed is very rapid and allows the first start up on average within a few days.
 The works can be completed well in advance of a traditional screed.

 3) It increases the yield of the radiant system